 Know who you’re buying from.
 Online sellers may claim to have in-demand products, like cleaning, household, and health and medical supplies when, in fact, they don’t.

 Don’t respond to texts and emails about checks from the government.
-The details are still being worked out.
-Anyone who tells you they can get you the money now is a scammer.
 For more information from the Federal Trade Commission, click here.

 Don’t click on links from sources you don’t know.
 They could download viruses onto your computer or device.

 Watch for emails claiming to be from the Centers for Disease Control and Prevention (CDC) or experts saying they have information about the virus.
 For the most up-to-date information about the Coronavirus, visit the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).